-ENEE 140, Spring 2024 Final Exam
+ENEE 140, Spring 2024 Final Exam - Answer Key Do Not Make a Copy!!

 Date:

 University of Maryland Honor Pledge: The University is committed to Academic Integrity, and has a nationally recognized Honor Code, administered by the Student Honor Council.
 In an effort to affirm a community of trust, the Student Honor Council proposed and the University Senate approved an Honor Pledge.
 The University of Maryland Honor Pledge Reads: